 Due to our funding restrictions, priority is given to students in Northern New Mexico in the following counties: Santa Fe, Taos, San Miguel, Mora, Sandoval, Rio Arriba, and Los Alamos.

-Our Summer camps and STEM Circles in-person and virtually are offered on a variety of topics for students in 6th – 12th grade: 3D design, App Development, Math Puzzle Solvers, Building Laser Harps with Arduino, Designing and building Drones, and many other STEM and STEAM topics with students presentations and showcase on Fridays.
+Our Summer camps and STEM Circles in-person and virtually are offered on a variety of topics for rising middle and high school students.
+These are designed to be one-week long with each focused on one theme such as: 3D design, App Development, Math Puzzle Solvers, Building Laser Harps with Arduino, Designing and building Drones, and many other STEM and STEAM topics, along with students presentations and showcase on Fridays.

 Advocating for STEAM programs through collaborations, outreach and partnerships.
 Mentoring and supporting STEM teams/clubs in STEM competitions: Congressional App Challenge, NM Electric Car Challenge, RoboRAVE, and Mathcounts.
 New in 2021-2022: STEM Saturdays @ Santa Fe Public Library – Southside Branch.

 We were thrilled to successfully return to in-person programming in our 2021-2022 year.
 While this transition certainly presented challenges, we are proud to say that we kept all our programs going strong and grew our efforts to serve even more students than last year!